Newspaper Rock State Historic Monument

 The site is accessible from a trail half a mile from US 191 northeast of Moab, Utah.
 The site was extensively vandalized in 1980, but has been conserved.
 Please be respectful around these fragile historic treasures.

-Buy the Moab Trail Map Pack at REI.com.
+Need a Detailed Map of trails in the Moab Area?
+Buy the Trails Illustrated Moab Topographic Map Pack at REI.com.